lewagon/dotfiles/05-Rails/06-Rails-AirBnB-First-Day/README.md

 Here is a project roadmap.
 You can adopt the same organization on any app you will build in the future, as on your final projects.

+### 1 - User-stories

-1. **User-stories**: they will drive your software development and the way you split tasks in your team.
+They will drive your software development and the way you split tasks in your team.
 Write all the user-stories of your airbnb MVP.
 Example:

 ```
 - as a visitor, I can search for a flat in a city for given checkin/checkout dates